caston1981/ELM11-Citrus-Doom/INFO.md

 The Level Viewer and wad_data.py load the Doom WADs (and some extra text files) and converts them into property text boxes, which are then (along with the compressed lua code) combined with base_doom.xml to get a complete Stormworks vehicle file

+Lua blocks have a maximum code size of 8192 characters, which necessitates code miniaturisation and multiple lua blocks.
 All the lua blocks load the entirety of the asset data stored in the text boxes, and have their own internal idea of what is going on

 engine.lua handles the main game engine and takes input from the vehicle's HOTAS seat.
 It then feeds updates (e.g. changes to the player, monsters, sectors) to the other two blocks via a composite link (a set of 32 numbers and booleans that gets sent every Stormworks tick)